blueteamvillage/Project-Obsidian-DC30/README.md

 [https://ctf.blueteamvillage.org/](https://ctf.blueteamvillage.org/)

+The CTF will run from 10:00 - 18:00 PST on Friday Aug 12, and Saturday Aug 13.

+CTF teams can have a maximum of 4 players.

 ## SIEM Access

 The SIEMS provided are for use during DEFCON to work along side workshops, talks, and other events.